 What We Do

 Archipelagos’ research vessel, Okeanos, is a 12m Bertram motorboat.
-It supports several Archipelagos projects, including the mapping of seagrass meadows and coralligene reefs through the use of an ROV structure scanner and sonar, as well as monitoring IUU fisheries and marine mammals.
-The boat is fully equipped with all navigation, safety and communication requirements (1 generator Onan 6.5 kWA, radar, GPS, plotter, structure scanner, autopilot).
+It supports several Archipelagos projects, including the mapping of seagrass meadows and coralligene reefs, as well as the assessment of fish biomass, through the use of a multibeam sonar, a biomass scanner, a structure scanner and an ROV.
+It is also used for monitoring IUU fisheries practices.
+The boat is fully equipped with all navigation, safety and communication requirements (including 1 generator Onan 6.5 kWA, radar, GPS, plotter, autopilot).

 Overall Length: 12m